Choosing the Right School for Your Child

 It is best to work out, first of all, which system, public or private, you think is best for your child.
 It is OK to be open to both options.
 Obviously, this will give you more choice down the line.
 Private schools charge tuition fees and this limits who they are open to.
 There is no simple answer as to which system is better; both have their advantages and disadvantages and children can succeed in both systems.

 Once you’ve decided what the parameters of your school search are, it’s time to begin looking!
 Generally, it is important to be within the catchment area of your desired school, for private schools this is sometimes less important but for state schools, it is often hard to get a place in a school that you aren’t in the catchment area for.
 If for example, you are looking for a private school in north London such as Salcombe Preparatory School then you can use the official online London school atlas to find schools near you.

 If it is very important to you and or your child that they get into a particular school, then you might have to consider relocating.
 Whether this is viable is obviously dependent upon your individual circumstances, but it can sometimes make the difference between securing a place or not.

 Once you have identified a shortlist of potential schools then you need to evaluate them.
 The internet is an excellent tool for this and by searching for the school name and words such as ‘review’ or ‘experience’ you can find links to online discussions about the school.
 It is also worth checking the Ofsted website.

-Choosing a school for your child is often a stressful experience and it is natural for parents to keep worrying right up until they know that their child is settling in well.
+Choosing a school or choosing to home school your child is often a stressful experience and it is natural for parents to keep worrying right up until they know that their child is settling in well.
 We all want the very best for our children, particularly where their education is concerned.
 Do as much research as you can beforehand and you will be able to make the most informed choice that you can.